we are a creative

 With the location now operating under the name Club Air, between 1989 and 2004, Amsterdam’s club iT was infamous for its larger-than-life parties coupled with the regular celebrity in attendance.
 In other words, iT was the place to be if you were a player in the Dutch electronic music scene.

-For the club, mobile display units bear customized graphic prints as a nod to Amsterdam’s coat of arms and a rich atmosphere is created in a traditional Euro style and a throwback to Our House’s legendary tenant.
+For Our House's club exhibit, mobile display units bear customized graphic prints as a nod to Amsterdam’s coat of arms and a rich atmosphere is created in a traditional Euro style and a throwback to the legendary tenant: club iT

 Threading the whole space together, a meticulous attention to detail was put into the design language honoring the producers, promoters and venues – everyone behind the scenes, and behind the decks.